sepbx/hass-music-assistant/README.md

 - You can find the panel in the menu on the left for the rich user interface or use the default Home Assistant Media panel to quickly browse your music.
 - All configuration options can be adjusted later with the `configure` button on the integration's card.
 - To change the name of the panel, simply rename the integration from the integrations page.

+## Usage and notes

+- Music from your music sources will be automatically loaded into the Music Assistant library.
+If you have multiple sources, they will be merged as one library.
+- In this first implementation there's only support for "Library items", so your favourited artists, albums and playlists.
+In a later release we'll provide options to browse the recommendations of the various streaming providers.
+- Note that at the first startup it can take a while before data is available (first sync), the Music Assistant UI will notify you about tasks being in progress.
+- Music sources are synced at integration (re)load and every 3 hours.
+- If a song is available on multiple providers (e.g. Spotify and a flac file on disk), the file/stream with the highest quality is always preferred when starting a stream.
+- While Music Assistant is built entirely in python, it requires the SoX and/or ffmpeg binaries to be present on your OS distribution for the audio processing.
+If will default to SoX if present but fallback to ffmpeg (which is installed by default on Home Assistant installations).

+## Music provider specific notes

+- When using Spotify as music source please note that **only Spotify Premium accounts** are supported, free accounts will not work.
+- Tune-In Radio items will not be shown in the library if your account is set to private.